v6d-io/v6d/docs/tutorials/extending/define-datatypes-python.rst

 2. The hierarchical meta data, which is shared across the entire vineyard cluster

 Specifically, a ``Blob`` represents the unit where the data payload resides in a vineyard instance.
-A blob object contains a segment of memory in the bulk store of the vineyard instance, allowing users to save their local buffer into a blob and later retrieve the blob in another process using a zero-copy approach through memory mapping.
+A blob object contains a segment of memory in the bulk storage of the vineyard instance, allowing users to save their local buffer into a blob and later retrieve the blob in another process using a zero-copy approach through memory mapping.